-If you press the Dell MediaDirect button while the computer is on or in standby mode, either Windows XP Media Center Manager or Dell Media Experience launches, depending on your system setup.
-If both applications are installed, Windows XP Media Center Manager will launch.
+If you press the Dell MediaDirect button while the computer is turned on or in standby mode, either Windows XP Media Center Manager or Dell Media Experience launches, depending on your system setup.
+If both applications are present, Windows XP Media Center Manager launches.

-NOTE: If both Windows XP Media Center and Dell Media Experience are installed on your computer, you must launch Dell Media Experience through Start -> Programs or click the Media Experience icon on the desktop.
+NOTE: If both Windows XP Media Center and Dell Media Experience are installed on your computer, you must launch Dell Media Experience.
+Click Start-All Programs or click the Media Experience icon on the desktop.